Taste (noun) the ability to judge what is of good quality, aesthetically pleasing, or socially appropriate.

-Having taste also helps to make others around you more comfortable in your presence.
+Having taste also helps to make others around you feel more comfortable in your presence.
 It encourages people to help you, befriend you, give to you.
 Generally, it influences how others perceive you, and thus how they treat you.
-It all boils down to the knowing…
+It all boils down to knowing…

 Knowing what to say and how to say it can be the difference between your in-laws loving you instantly or never warming up to you.
 Knowing how to host a dinner can be the difference between landing a contract or losing it to another qualified professional.
 Knowing what gift to give your boss can be the difference between a promotion and a demotion.

-We ask you now to take a couple of minutes and contemplate why having good taste would be important for you?
+We ask you to now take a couple of minutes and contemplate why having good taste would be important for you?
 How would it help you in your life?
 How could it have helped you in the past?